What Is ISO 9001?

 Myth 2: "ISO 9001 Is Only for Manufacturing"

 Reality: It's successfully used by schools, hospitals, NGOs, and service firms.
-Our DIY Toolkit even offers industry-specific templates for easy adoption.
+Our DIY implementation solution even offers industry-specific QMS documents for easy adoption.

 Myth 3: "ISO 9001 Means Excessive Paperwork"

 Reality: Bureaucracy stems from poor implementation – not the standard itself.
-A well-designed QMS reduces paperwork by focusing on efficiency, not checkboxes.
+A well-designed QMS avoids bureaucracy and reduces paperwork by focusing on efficiency, not checkboxes.

 Myth 4: "ISO 9001 Is Just for the Quality Department"